A Convex Method of Generalized State Estimation using Circuit-theoretic Node-breaker Model: Related Work

 \subsection{Network Topology Processor (NTP)}

-While, the NB model more comprehensively represents the actual power system, it includes many inactive and active switch components which increase the size of the network and subsequently the run-time for downstream analyses.
-Therefore, the network topology processor (NTP) unit converts the NB model into a bus-branch format, which is used by the ACSE state estimator and other subsequent units.
-It eliminates inactive circuit-breakers and switches and shorts active circuit-breakers and switches to construct a model with only energized sets of buses and connected lines and transformers.
-The standard algorithm for NTP is as follows: \begin{enumerate} \item \textit{Raw data processing} converts raw data into normalized units and performs simple checks to verify operating limits, rate of change of operating variables, and other data consistency checks (e.g., confirm zero flows on open switches and zero voltage across closed switches). \item \textit{Bus section processing} recursively merges any two nodes connected by a closed switch into one bus. \item \textit{Connectivity analysis} identifies active network topology from the \statusmeass{} and reassigns locations of metering devices on the bus-branch model. \end{enumerate} As only minor or no topology changes occur most of the time between subsequent NTP runs, a real-world NTP increases its efficiency by operating in tracking mode where only the groups of bus sections where there are switch status changes are processed recursively.
+While the NB model represents the actual power system more comprehensively, it includes many inactive and active switch components which increase the size of the network and subsequently the run-time for analysis.
+Therefore, the network topology processor (NTP) unit converts the NB model into a bus-branch format, which is used by today's AC state estimator and other subsequent units.
+NTP removes inactive switches and shorts active switches to construct a model with only the active buses, lines and transformers.
+The standard algorithm for NTP\cite{TE-NTP-book} is as follows: \begin{enumerate} \item \textit{Raw data processing} converts raw data into normalized units and performs simple checks to verify operating limits, rate of change of operating variables, and other data consistency checks (e.g., confirm zero flows on open switches and zero voltage across closed switches). \item \textit{Bus section processing} recursively merges any two nodes connected by a closed switch into one bus. \item \textit{Connectivity analysis} identifies active network topology from the \statusmeass{} and reassigns locations of metering devices on the bus-branch model. \end{enumerate} As only minor or even no topology changes occur most of the time between two subsequent NTP processes, a real-world NTP increases its efficiency by operating in tracking mode\cite{TE-NTP-tracking} where only the sub-networks where topology changes occur are processed and updated recursively.

 When processing on the NB model, NTP assumes all its input status data are correct.
 However, \statusmeas{} in a practical grid setting can be corrupted due to telemetry error, operator entry error, physical damage (e.g., a line is tripped but the disconnection is not reflected on the circuit breaker status) or even a cyber-attack.
-In case of such incorrect \statusmeas{}, NTP can falsely merge/split buses and output an erroneous grid topology.
+In case of such incorrect \statusmeas{}, NTP can falsely merge or split buses and output an erroneous grid topology.